arvin2911/EE399/README.md

         x = self.fc3(x)
         return x
 ```
-Initialize the network and define the loss function and optimizer.
+Initialize the network and define the loss function and optimizer. we are using the nn.MSELoss to compute the mean square error or least square error.
 ```
 net = Net()
 criterion = nn.MSELoss()